jlafayette/battlesnake-nomblegomble/README.md

 ## Deploying

-Create a server to deploy to with ssh with password enabled (currently using linode).
+Create a server to deploy to with ssh with password enabled (currently using Digital Ocean droplet).

 Create a `.env` file with these variables filled in for your server: